isomerpages/moe-clementipri/_our-curriculum/CCE/Student Leadership.md

 <br>• CCA leaders</p>
 <p><strong>Tier 4: Leader of Leaders</strong>
 </p>
-<p>Tier 4 includes the leaders of the respective Tier 3 leaders' group.
+<p>Tier 4 includes the leaders of the respective executive committees.
 They
 are the voice of Clementians and are the facilitators to lead and engage the Tier 3 leaders.
 The school also aims to promote student agency through the Tier 4 group where they are given opportunities to plan and organise